- 21 July 2017

 My diary as an RNLD Nurse: part 1

-We talk to Lauren Young, a newly qualified Learning Disability Nurse and Social Worker, about what it takes to be successful working with those with learning disabilities.
+Newly qualified Learning Disability Nurse and Social Worker, Lauren Young, talks about what it takes to be successful working with those with learning disabilities.

 I first worked with children who have learning disabilities whilst studying classical civilisation in Leeds.
 This progressed into working as an agency worker, covering shifts in various care homes with children and adults who had autism.

 After seven years of working in care, I realised I wanted to take my passion further and qualify at a professional level.